-Dubai, UAE is officially reopening its borders for international tourism on July 7, 2020 – allowing travellers from all normally permitted countries to visit.
+Dubai, UAE officially reopened its borders for international tourism on July 7, 2020 – allowing travellers from all normally permitted countries to visit.

-This article will show you which flights will resume to the city, what hotels are reopening, and any rules that travelers need to follow before and during their visit to Dubai.
+This article will show you which flights have resumed to the city, what hotels are reopening, and any rules that travelers need to follow before and during their visit to Dubai.

 Dubai Reopening – What You Need To Know Before You Go